mcu-debug/peripheral-viewer/README.md

-# Cortex Debug SVD Viewer
+# MCU Peripheral Viewer

-Standalone SVD Viewer extension extracted from [cortex-debug](https://github.com/Marus/cortex-debug)
+Standalone SVD Viewer extension extracted from [cortex-debug](https://github.com/Marus/cortex-debug) but now work with any debugger that supports the Microsoft Debug Protocol

 ## Specifying SVD Files

 The SVD Viewer extension uses [System View Description](http://www.keil.com/pack/doc/CMSIS/SVD/html/index.html) (SVD) files to display information about the selected part, including the Cortex Peripherals view.

-Choose one of the following methods to specify your SVD file in your launch configuration:
+Choose one of the following methods to specify your SVD file in your `launch.json` configuration(s):

 ### Use the CMSIS pack asset service